 Beak Horn Stake

-Long-nosed "beak horn" stake.
-One flange is flat-topped with one beveled edge and one squared edge and a rounded, beveled tip.
-Round-sectioned, long tapering "beak" with a pointed end.
-Squared post with chamfered corners and a stepped-down tapering tang.
+"Beak horn" stake.
+The offset narrow flange is flat-topped with two square edges and a skewed tip.
+Round-sectioned, tapering "beak" with a skewed end.
+Squared post with chamfered corners.